 Rather than stressing out about beating out all the other results on page one, it’s better to focus on the type of content that gets featured in this spot and the search engine user intent that’s behind queries that produce featured snippets in the results.

-For instance, featured snippets tend to show up in response to queries where question words are used – such as searches that include words like who, how, what, when, where, why and which.
+For instance, featured snippets tend to show up in response to queries where question words are used – such as searches that include words like who, how, what, when, where, why, and which.
 They also tend to show up in response to keyword terms that generate higher amounts of traffic and to popular topics.

 It’s worth the investment to really spend some time on keyword research if you want to appear in a featured snippet.
-Look for keywords and phrases that are most likely to produce a featured snippet result and then learn how you can incorporate these high performing keywords into your own strategy.
-We know that high volume keywords don’t perform for all businesses, so don’t be afraid to experiment and test out various keyword strategies.
+Look for keywords and phrases that are most likely to produce a featured snippet result and then learn how you can incorporate these high-performing keywords into your own strategy.
+We know that high-volume keywords don’t perform for all businesses, so don’t be afraid to experiment and test out various keyword strategies.

 The format of your content is also important.
 Remember, Google is pulling out chunks of content that are short and sweet.
 You can increase your chances of appearing in position zero by formatting content in short, digestible chunks where you answer certain key questions in one, succinct paragraph.
-Lists, bullet points and content that are infused with local SEO tend to dominate position zero results.
+Lists, bullet points, and content that are infused with local SEO tend to dominate position zero results.

 Learn More about Position Zero with JLB

 Your best chance of earning a spot in position zero comes with working with a team of experienced SEO professionals that know how to elevate your business online.
-JLB brings more than 15 years of experience in SEO and digital marketing to the table and never leave a client disappointed.
+JLB brings more than 15 years of experience in SEO and digital marketing to the table and never leaves a client disappointed.
 Contact JLB today and learn more about how their SEO services can help you build a stronger business today.